waterbycounty

 What's happening with rivers in Macomb County right now?

-Macomb County's primary USGS streamgage on the CLINTON RIVER is currently reading 333 cubic feet per second — 55% of the long-term mean of 601.63 cfs.
+Macomb County's primary USGS streamgage on the CLINTON RIVER has a pipeline snapshot of 333 cubic feet per second — 55% of the long-term mean of 601.63 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Macomb County water compare to the Michigan average?